| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 that money can’t buy happiness, it sure does help alleviate a lot

+of problems.
 One unpleasant reality—for some of us, anyway—of

 college nowadays is that there seems to be a great deal of group